yannickloth/jreqs/README.md

 ## Editing the code in an IDE

-I'm using IntelliJ IDEA 11.
+I'm using IntelliJ IDEA 11, but as there's nothing IDE-specific in the source code, the project should be editable in any IDE (IntelliJ IDEA, Netbeans, Eclipse, JDeveloper - try to avoid Notepad =D ).
 Simply import the projects.
-That's it ;)

 ## Using jreqs in your project